High-Functioning Autism and Phone Use: Likely Reasons People With Asperger's Aren't Calling You

 So How Do I Know Anything About This?

-I am a person with high-functioning autism which is sometimes called Asperger's Syndrome.
-While I obviously can't speak for everyone with spectrum disorders, I can speak for myself (in writing) and I have observed other people with high-functioning autism having the same issues.
+I am a person with high-functioning autism, which is sometimes called Asperger's Syndrome.
+While I obviously can't speak for everyone with spectrum disorders, I can speak for myself (in writing), and I have observed other people with high-functioning autism who experience the same issues.
 Since it's hard for me to interact with people, I tend to observe them very, very carefully and closely.
 I think sometimes that gives me a bit of insight.

 This page is a collection of my observations, personal experiences, and a bunch of speculation based, hopefully, on logic.

-People with more severe forms of autism have far worse issues and chances are they'll never, ever call you on the phone.
+People with more severe forms of autism have far greater difficulties with communication than I do.
+Chances are they'll never, ever call you on the phone.

 These observations only apply, to the best of my knowledge, to some but not all people with high-functioning autism.
 Just like everyone else, we are individuals with individual strengths and weaknesses.